BigChieftain/Chiefs-Hello-World/README.md

 # Chiefs-Hello-World
 Hello World assignment
-I am an artist and aspiring mangaka
+I am an artist and aspiring mangaka, and game designer